 How to Find the Apple Watch 7 in Stock

-The Apple Watch 7 is already selling out.
-If you’re having trouble finding the model you want, you’ll want to look for new stock, check alternative places to order, and/or make a plan to buy the device in a store on the device’s release date.
+The Apple Watch 7 is sold out at some places.
+If you’re having trouble finding the model you want, you’ll want to look for new stock, check alternative places to order, and/or make a plan to buy the device in a store.

-Apple Watch 7 pre-orders have begun and shipping dates are unsurprisingly getting pushed back.
-Some shipping dates have already been pushed into November and we could see timing get worse are the pre-order period continues.
+Apple Watch 7 shipping dates have unsurprisingly been pushed back.
+Some shipping dates have been pushed into November and we could see timing get worse in the days ahead.

 If you’re able to find the Apple Watch 7 model you want, and you want your new smartwatch on your wrist ASAP, it’s a good idea to place an order right now.